Sunday, July 31, 2016

 Oids, the final frontier...

-There are certain games that need no introduction; they are classics that changed the course of history in some way.
+Certain games need no introduction; they are classics that changed the course of history.
 Think of Knight Lore (Speccy), Dungeon Master (ST), Doom (PC) and you get the idea.
 Oids is another that needs no introduction but, this one is possibly restricted to the Atari ST world, and all those who looked on in green envy, of course!
 Well, let's continue on anyhow just in case you are braindead and have never heard of this game before...

-Little iddy biddy Oids are our robotic friends but they are currently being mistreated, in a terrible way, by their evil creators, the Biocretes.
-Innocent oids are now being held prisoner on various remote planets located in the deepest parts of space without any noticeable atmosphere - yet strangely trees still managed to grow! ;-)
+Little iddy biddy Oids are our robotic friends but they are being mistreated, in a terrible way by their evil creators, the Biocretes.
+Innocent oids are being held prisoner on various remote planets located in the deepest parts of space without any noticeable atmosphere - yet strangely trees still managed to grow! ;-)

-Oids was created by Dan Hewitt and was unleashed onto the world in 1987 by FTL.
-For years, it remained an Atari ST exclusive title until 2002 when the Apple Mac got a conversion. (the older PPC Macs and not the newer Intel or ARM Macs).
-Anyhow, this is a bid deal for the ST because it's exclusive and something that holds dear memories.
+Oids was created by Dan Hewitt who unleashed it onto the world in 1987 by FTL.
+For years, it remained an Atari ST exclusive title until 2002 when the Apple Mac got a conversion. (the older PPC Macs, not the newer Intel or ARM Macs).
+Anyhow, this is a bid deal for the ST because it's exclusive and holds dear memories.

 Hurry up and rescue little stickmen from that prison!